On this page...

-As announced by Governor Kim Reynolds on August 7, 2020, $6.9 million from the Governor's Emergency Education Relief (GEER) Fund has been reserved for institutions of higher education (IHE) to improve connectivity for students or provide professional development for faculty in online instruction.
-The Iowa Department of Education will develop and coordinate an application process through which IHE may apply for funding.
+As announced by Governor Kim Reynolds on August 7, 2020, $6.9 million from the Governor's Emergency Education Relief (GEER) Fund has been reserved for institutions of higher education (IHEs) to improve connectivity for students or provide professional development for faculty in online instruction.
+The Iowa Department of Education will develop and coordinate an application process through which IHEs may apply for funding.

 Eligible institution: Regionally accredited, undergraduate public and private not-for-profit colleges and universities eligible for title IV funding and domiciled in Iowa.

 Capacity-building and professional development - $870,000: Competitive grants to eligible institutions, or a consortium of eligible institutions, to be used to ensure equitable access to quality online courses and curriculum in postsecondary education.
 Funds will be distributed on a reimbursement basis.
 Recipients will have until June 30, 2022, to claim reimbursement for eligible expenses.

 The project and major activities should address at least one of the following areas for Component 2:

 - Promote best practices and strategies for effective online and remote instruction in postsecondary education, which may include high school teachers qualified to teach concurrent enrollment coursework, non-credit and adult basic education instructors;